MicrosoftDocs/customer-insights/ci-docs/data/data-unification-duplicates.md

 1. In the **Merge preferences** pane:
    1. Choose one of three options to determine which record to keep if a duplicate is found:
-      - **Most filled**: Identifies the record with most populated attribute fields as the winner record.
+      - **Most filled**: Identifies the record with most populated columns as the winner record.
 It's the default merge option.
       - **Most recent**: Identifies the winner record based on the most recency.
 Requires a date or a numeric field to define the recency.
       - **Least recent**: Identifies the winner record based on the least recency.
 Requires a date or a numeric field to define the recency.

       If there's a tie, the winner record is the one with the MAX(PK) or the larger primary key value.

-   1. Optionally, to define merge preferences on individual attributes of a table, select **Advanced** at the bottom of the pane.
+   1. Optionally, to define merge preferences on individual columns of a table, select **Advanced** at the bottom of the pane.
 For example, you can choose to keep the most recent email AND the most complete address from different records.
-Expand the table to see all its attributes and define which option to use for individual attributes.
+Expand the table to see all its columns and define which option to use for individual columns.
 If you choose a recency-based option, you also need to specify a date/time field that defines the recency.

       :::image type="content" source="media/m3_adv_merge.png" alt-text="Advanced merge preferences pane showing recent email and complete address":::